Beast-Code9999/Tic-Tac-Toe-New/README.md

 # 🖼️ Project overview

-A JavaScript-based Tic Tac Toe game with a clean UI and logic-driven gameplay - Built as part of [The Odin Project](https://www -theodinproject -com/) JavaScript curriculum to practice factory functions and module patterns
+A JavaScript-based Tic Tac Toe game with a clean UI and logic-driven gameplay.
+Built as part of [The Odin Project](https://www.theodinproject.com/) JavaScript curriculum to practice factory functions and module patterns

 ---